Sacred Wonders and Sustainable Experiences – 5 European Marian Shrines Everyone Should Visit

 Sustainability:

-During the Pentecost pilgrimage, when hundreds of thousands of pilgrims arrive, organisers place great emphasis on sustainability: waste collection points are set up, public transport use is encouraged, and numerous local volunteers are involved in the event’s organisation.
-Thus, alongside spiritual traditions, environmental protection and community responsibility also take centre stage.
+During the Pentecost pilgrimage, when hundreds of thousands of pilgrims arrive, organisers place a strong emphasis on sustainability: waste collection points are set up, public transport is encouraged, and numerous local volunteers are involved in the event’s organisation.
+Thus, alongside religious traditions, environmental protection and community responsibility are also highlighted.

 Máriaradna (Banat, Romania)

-Máriaradna, located in the Maros Valley, is one of Transylvania’s most important Marian shrines, attracting pilgrims and cultural enthusiasts for centuries.
-The Baroque pilgrimage church and Franciscan monastery are not only sacred centres but also architectural treasures.
-Visitors can enjoy religious experiences while exploring the natural beauty of the Maros region and its local gastronomy.
-Recent renovations have incorporated energy-efficient solutions and local community collaboration, strengthening sustainable tourism, preserving the heritage of the past while embracing a responsible vision for the future.
+Located in the Maros Valley, Máriaradna is one of Transylvania’s most important Marian shrines, attracting pilgrims and cultural enthusiasts for centuries.
+The Baroque shrine church and Franciscan monastery are not only sacred centres but also architectural treasures.
+Visitors can enjoy religious experiences while discovering the natural beauty of the Maros region and its local gastronomy.
+Recent renovations have incorporated energy-efficient solutions and local community collaboration to strengthen sustainable tourism, preserving the heritage of the past while embracing a responsible vision for the future.

 The history of the shrine:

-Since the 17th century, local Catholics have come to Máriaradna to pray, and the Franciscans soon established a monastery here.
+Since the 17th century, local Catholics have come to Máriaradna to pray, and the Franciscans soon established a monastery there.
 In the 18th century, with the support of Maria Theresa, a grand Baroque church was built, becoming one of the most important religious centres in the Banat region.
-Over the years, the shrine faced threats from wars but was always rebuilt by the faithful.
+The shrine has faced threats from wars over the years, but the faithful have always rebuilt it.

 The story of the Marian image: